okteto/blog-proposals/adding-a-database-to-your-app-using-okteto-stack.md

       - /bitnami/mongodb
 ```

 In the code above, you added another service, `mongodb`, to house a MongoDB container from bitnami; the default port **27017** is exposed under the ports heading.
+You are using a dedicated MongoDB instance that allows interactions from only your API application and a persistent storage `/bitnami/mongodb` has been setup under your volumes to ensure that data can be retrieved when the application restarts.

 Under the `fastapi` service, add an environment heading containing the `DB_HOST` the database file reads using the `decouple` library: